abapGit/abapGit/docs/collections/_development/guide-changelog.md

 order: 150
 ---

-abapGit allows to show a changelog notes, based on changelog file in the repository base
+abapGit allows to show a changelog notes, based on changelog file in the repository base, and on [APACK](ref-apack.html) class containing the current version.

 ## File format ##
 A file named as pattern `CHANGELOG*` or `changelog*`